saifullahamin/tourisminkp/README.md

 # tourisminkp

-## A fron-end web development project built as a semester project.
+## A front-end web development project built as a semester project in 'Programming Fundamentals'.